-There are a variety of factors that can contribute to a heightened risk of an infant developing IVH, including:
+Several factors can contribute to a heightened risk of an infant developing IVH, including:

-- Placental problems, such as placenta previa and/or blood clots in the placenta
+- Placental problems, such as placenta previa or blood clots in the placenta

 - Infant stroke